 Faith is not doing good works, being moral, attending services, tithing, blathering scripture at walls and altars, giving to the poor, traveling and delivering sermons, taking donations, and believing without evidence a full slate of mandatory doctrine – as such things are nothing but enterprise virtue, a form of works-costume one wears.
 These things may help ‘bind together’ those of similar mind (hence the derivation of the term ‘religion’), but they have little to do with faith itself.

-Faith is working in a steel mill for 35 years to put 4 kids through trade school and college.
-Faith is getting up every morning at 6 am to prepare meals, clean, manage a family, tend to the sick, and nurture those who are growing.
-Faith, is working two full-time jobs to make a future for a child disabled by medical incompetence and scientific arrogance.
-Faith is undertaking the last course of action at your avail, because it is all you have left.
-Faith is doing your job without concern for self, while a missile is inbound on your ship or an artillery shell on your command post and everyone is about to die.
+Faith is indeed doing your job without concern for self, while a missile is inbound on your ship or an artillery shell on your command post and everyone is about to die.
 Faith is running your business with integrity when every motivation around you begs you to cheat and show margin to investors instead – or your payroll is larger than your backlog, and you have no idea if you will be able to financially keep your home, but you choose to protect your employees first.

 From the context of our original perspective however, faith is the intentional and life-long avoidance of loosh on the part of a sound mind.
 It involves the avoidance of enterprise virtue and the sucking of lifeblood out of others, as the essence of one’s existence.
 It reflects the wholeness of one’s recaptured authenticity.
-The act of faithfulness involves a deliberate abstention from loosh, as a set of logical conditions.
+The progression of faithfulness involves a deliberate abstention from loosh, as a set of logical conditions.
 This prompts the question of course: What, then, is the nature of ‘loosh’?

 What is Loosh?